likamrat/jumpstart-cli/CLI_ERROR_HANDLING_REFACTORING_PLAN.md

 <!-- START PROMPT 1.1 -->
 I need to create a new file `internal/utils/error_handling.go` that provides centralized, reusable error handling functions for the CLI.
 This must be testing-friendly and avoid hard-coded command-specific logic.

-**ASSESSMENT**: Current codebase has `PrintMissingRequiredFlagsError`, `PrintMissingRequiredArgumentsTip`, and related functions in `utils.go`, but they have inconsistencies and some call `os.Exit`.
+**ASSESSMENT**: Current codebase has `PrintMissingRequiredFlags`, `PrintMissingRequiredArgumentsTip`, and related functions in `utils.go`, but they have inconsistencies and some call `os.Exit`.
 We need centralized functions that work with the existing validation service pattern.

 **CRITICAL GLOBAL ERROR MESSAGE REQUIREMENTS**:
 This is a GLOBAL refactoring - ALL commands and subcommands (subscription, arcbox, repo, upgrade, completion, etc.) must use the exact same error message format: